 Statistics Canada uses the data as indicators of the economic condition of manufacturing industries and as inputs of the GDP.

 The manufacturing community, business analysts and investors use the data to better understand rapidly evolving business environments, such as new technologies and trade opportunities as well as investments in new product lines.

 Individual businesses use the information to monitor their performance against industry averages.

 Schools and universities use survey results to study the Canadian economy.

 Other government departments need the information to make decisions about labour and fiscal policies and business assistance programs for industries.

 When will the survey results be available?

 Survey results are released each month in The Daily, Statistics Canada's official release bulletin.
 The information is available approximately 45 days after the calendar month.

 Consult Published data for more data and analysis.

-- Questionnaires, definitions, data sources and methods: survey number 2101
+- For more information about this survey (questionnaires, definitions, data sources and methods used): survey number 2101